 Our auditors have expressed their opinion that there is substantial doubt about the Company's ability to continue as a going concern.
 Our financial statements do not include any adjustments that might result from the outcome of these uncertainties.
 Our ability to continue as a going concern is dependent upon our ability to successfully raise adequate additional financing and our ability to successfully develop our sales and marketing programs and commence our planned operations.
-We cannot assure you that we will be able to obtain additional financing or achieve profitability in our operations could require the Company to liquidate our business interests, and could result in the loss of your entire investment.
+We cannot assure you that we will be able to obtain additional financing or achieve profitability in our operations.
+Our failure to obtain additional financing or achieve profitability in our operations could require the Company to liquidate our business interests, and could result in the loss of your entire investment.